wiiznokes/fan-control/resource/linux/udev_rules.md

 ### Steam Os

-You need to disable read the read only mode temporarily
+You need to disable the read only mode temporarily

 ```sh
 sudo steamos-readonly disable